Manny P. here…

 For complete information, click on the link below:

 Page was quite memorable in a few motion pictures, including Elmer Gantry and Boy’s Night Out.
 By all accounts (from actors such as Burt Lancaster, Tony Randall, and James Garner), Patti was a joy to work with.
-Nice and accomodating were adjectives used to describe the songstress.
+Nice was the adjective used to describe the songstress.
 She became the first singer to have a television slot on all three major networks, including The Patti Page Show on ABC.

 Patti Page was inducted into the Oklahoma Music Hall of Fame in 1997.
-She’ll be posthumously honored with a Lifetime Achievement Grammy Award, a much deserved accolade planned before her passing.
-PATTI PAGE
+She will be posthumously honored with a Lifetime Achievement Grammy, a deserved accolade planned before her passing.

 Patti Page was 85.